Closed

 What expenses are eligible under Central Manitoulin Community Improvement Plan?

-Façade, landscape and signage improvements
+Façade, landscape and signage improvement

 Building restoration, renovation and improvement

-New commercial, mixed-use and multi-unit residential development
+New commercial, mixed-use, and new multi-unit residential development

-Tax-based property redevelopment
+Tax-based redevelopment

 Environmental site assessment for brownfield redevelopment